GROBID (or Grobid, but not GroBid nor GroBiD) means GeneRation Of BIbliographic Data.

 - Thomas Lavergne, Olivier Cappé and François Yvon for Wapiti

-- Taku Kudo for CRF++
+- Taku Kudo for CRF++ (not used anymore, but all the same, thanks!)

 - Hervé Déjean and his colleagues from Xerox Research Centre Europe, for xml2pdf